djsoulspotti-ops/Skajla/docs/REFACTORING_SUMMARY_2025_11_12.md

 ## Conclusion

-Successfully cleaned and refactored the SKAILA codebase with zero functionality loss.
+Successfully cleaned and refactored the SKAJLA codebase with zero functionality loss.
 The application is running smoothly with:
 - ✅ Clearer architecture
 - ✅ Reduced complexity
 - ✅ Better maintainability